Dr. Serbin Featured on Arizona’s Family Channel to Raise Awareness on Pet Safety

 Watch the full interview here

-“It can cause problems with slowing down heart rate, lowering blood pressure.
-If it’s a severe enough intoxication, it could lead to seizures,” explained Serbin.
+Marijuana intoxication can cause problems such as slowing down heart rate, lowering blood pressure, and in severe cases, it can lead to seizures.